bodacea/pythontricks/lists.md

 string.split\(','\)

+Remove key-value from list: value = list.pop\(key\)

 ### DefaultDicts

 Fills in the 'default' value every time you access a dict key that doesn't exist yet.
 Genius.

 from collections import defaultdict